 Isobel shook her head and he confided in his daughter, “I am what they call a secret keeper of a book, Absolution.
 No one knows the location, not even the council, except me.”

 “Why are ye tellin’ me this, da?”
-Isobel asked confused and his father said quietly, “I’m going to be taken away to debtor’s prison.”
+Isobel asked confused and her father said quietly, “I’m going to be taken away to debtor’s prison.”
 Her jaw dropped open at the upsetting news.